jonathanpberger/jpb.com/knowledge.md

   - Ensure layout files have layout: null
   - Check Jekyll plugin configuration in _config.yml
   - Variables like page and site need special handling in HAML templates

+## Testing Strategy
+- Use html-proofer for automated testing
+- Legacy presentation decks in public_folder should be excluded from tests
+- Focus testing on main site content:
+  - Navigation and internal links
+  - Core pages (_pages directory)
+  - Layout templates
+  - Asset references
+- External link checking can be disabled during development with `:disable_external => true`
+- Testing considerations during migration:
+  - Separate concerns between main site and legacy content
+  - Legacy presentation decks may have outdated HTML patterns
+  - Use file_ignore patterns to exclude legacy content: `%r{_site/public_folder/.*}`
+  - Image tests check both existence and accessibility (alt text)
+  - All external links should use HTTPS where possible